 Every scar tells a story.
-It’s important we ask about that story.
-It could be from a surgery a client neglected to list, an injury that they forgot they experienced, or an actual contributor to dysfunction.
-In my time working in an Occupational Therapy clinic I got a lot of practice working with scar tissue.
-I learned that it is incredibly important that the stages of wound healing be understood, respected and even more important – scars are not to be ignored.
+We must ask about that story.
+It could be from a surgery a client neglected to list, an injury they forgot they experienced, or an actual contributor to dysfunction.
+In my time working in an Occupational Therapy clinic, I got a lot of practice working with scar tissue.
+I learned that it is essential that wound healing stages be understood, respected, and even more important – scars are not to be ignored.

 There is also an emotional component to scars that we need to be sensitive to.
 Sometimes people are resigned to lowered expectations of restoration, or they still have strong feelings attached to the trauma that caused the wound, and some are afraid of additional pain.
-As we explore the narrative of the scar we need to stay calm and professional.
-I know you are thinking “duh” but over the years I have faced amputations and constricted scaring that took me by surprise and lead me to …..
-“Tell me the story about this”.
-If, like in the instance of an amputation, you don’t have a lot of experience just ask the client to educate you on the care of that area.
-It’s a great way to insure informed consent.
+As we explore the narrative of the scar, we need to stay calm and professional.
+I know you are thinking, “duh,” but over the years, I have faced amputations and constricted scaring that took me by surprise and led me to …..
+“Tell me the story about this.”
+If, like in an amputation, you don’t have a lot of experience, ask the client to educate you on that area's care.
+It’s a great way to ensure informed consent.

 When it’s OK to work: the scar is closed with no scabbing.

-Therapeutic Spa: exfoliation is a very important first step and I like to use Biotone’s Sea Salt Glow.
+Therapeutic Spa: Exfoliation is a crucial first step, and I like to use Biotone’s Sea Salt Glow.
 I work it until I see hyperemia (pink); layer warm wet towels over and then a dry layer to keep it warm.
-Let it set while I work another area.
+Let it sit while I work in another area.
 Come back to it and remove the scrub with the towels and finish off with the bodywork.

-Aromatherapy: I love utilizing different carriers and essential oils - depending on the type of scaring and its age.
-Traditional EO’s for scars include Tea Tree, Lemon, Lavender, Helichrysum, Cedarwood, Geranium Rose, Rose absolute, Patchouli, Neroli, Myrrh and Frankincense.
-A classic synergy is Lavender, Tea Tree and Geranium Rose.
-Carriers include Castor oil; Rose Hip Oil; Shea Butter; Aloe; Honey; Emu or a nutrient rich massage medium that has some of these ingredients like Pure TouchOrganics.
+Aromatherapy: Utilize different carriers and essential oils - depending on the scaring and age.
+Traditional essential oils for scars include Tea Tree, Lemon, Lavender, Helichrysum, Cedarwood, Geranium Rose, Rose absolute, Patchouli, Neroli, Myrrh, and Frankincense.
+A classic synergy is Lavender, Tea Tree, and Geranium Rose.
+Carriers include Castor oil, Rose Hip Oil; Shea Butter; Aloe; Honey; Emu, or a nutrient-rich massage medium with some of these ingredients like Pure TouchOrganics.

-Scar Mobilization: Two finger massage - first in small circles, then cross fiber and finally along the length of the fibers.
+Scar Mobilization: Two finger massages - first in small circles, then cross fiber, and finally along the fibers' length.

 I recommend reading Eric Dalton’s recent blog Restoring Function to Inflexible Tissues on why it’s important to address the tissue purposely.
-Also explore the training out there specifically for scar work or others that provide good tools that are effective.
-At the very least we need to make sure we address it in the massage session as we would any other tissue and not skip over it just because it looks different.
+Also, explore the training out there specifically for scar work or others that provide good, effective tools.
+At the very least, we need to make sure we address it in the massage session as we would any other tissue and not skip over it just because it looks different.